What is an Emotional Support Animal?

 There’s a significant difference between a pet, an animal ‘just around the house’ for a long time (usually years), and an ESA/AAT animal such as a dog trained to recognize symptoms of certain mental distress and to help individuals with recovery and treatment for a specific time (usually months, but sometimes for very short visits), similar to the difference between you trying to repair your roof with duct tape or getting professionals from this Website to do it.

 For another thing, AAT animals are not a panacea.
 They aren’t effective for every kind of mental condition nor for every patient.
-Psychiatrists recognize that animals are best for conditions where stress and emotional upset are mild enough to tolerate the animals.
+Psychiatrists recognize that animals from emotional support dog letter are best for conditions where stress and emotional upset are mild enough to tolerate the animals.

 People with violent or highly aggressive mental problems are (for obvious reasons) least likely to respond properly to animals – and they may represent a risk for the animal.